 You should also replace your garage door if you’ve had a break-in recently.
-Old garage doors can be a weak point in your home, especially if thieves figure out the opener access code.
+Old garage doors can be a weak point in your home, especially if thieves figure out the opener keypad access code.
 If you upgrade to a smart garage door opener, you may have the option to receive a randomly generated access code on your phone every time you need to unlock the door.

-4. Your Garage Door Is out of Style
+4. Your Garage Door Is Out of Style

 You should consider how your garage door looks in tandem with the rest of your house.
 A garage door makes up a significant portion of your home’s exterior and can even be a focal point of the house.
 You can use the garage door design tool to upload a picture of your house and try out different styles while you shop.
-If you choose to upgrade your garage door, increase its technological features with a smart garage door opener that connects to your smartphone.
+If you choose to upgrade your garage door, increase its technological features with a smart garage door opener that connects to a smartphone app.

 5. Your Garage Door Is Costing You Money